marmelab/react-admin/docs/TimeInput.md

 This component works with Date objects to handle the timezone using the browser locale.
 You can still pass string values as long as those can be converted to a JavaScript Date object.

+React-admin also proposes a [TimeInput styled with Material UI](#material-ui) documented at the end of this page.

 ## Usage

 ```jsx